-BME 674 Biomedical Design Project I (3 credit hours) CHE 658 Medical Device Design and graduate standing in engineering or consent of instructor.
+BME 674 Biomedical Design Project I (3-0-3) Prerequisites: CHE 658, Medical Device Deisgn, graduate standing in biomedical engineering or permission of instructor.
 This is a two-semester course and students must take both courses in sequence to receive a grade.
 Students will work in teams over the two semesters to identify a medical device need, perform a market analysis, and develop a working prototype for the product.

-BME 675 Biomedical Design Project II (3 credit hours) CHE 658 Medical Device Design and graduate standing in engineering or consent of instructor.
+BME 675 Biomedical Design Project II (3-0-3) Prerequisites: CHE 658, Medical Device Design, graduate standing in biomedical engineering or permission of instructor.
 This is a two-semester course and students must take both courses in sequence to receive a grade.
 Students will work in teams over the two semesters to identify a medical device need, perform a market analysis, and develop a working prototype for the product.